EdgarQuinones/Evolved-Time/README.md

 completed at the end of the day.
 This is what has worked best for me and I hope it can help other people be more productive.

-## How to use
+## How to Use
-Now, unfortunely I cannot manage to get this to run as a sole Jar file, so the only way to actually use this application is by **downloading IntelliJ** and running it fron there.
+Now, unfortunely I cannot manage to get this to run as a sole Jar file, so the only way to actually use this application is by **downloading IntelliJ** and running it from there.
 I know this is a very inconvient way to try this program, but I will find a solution.

 ## Tools Learned
 - JavaFX